A Powerful iPaaS

-As enterprise cloud integration and adoption increases and companies transition mission critical systems to the cloud, there is a growing emphasis on integration.
+As enterprise cloud integration and adoption increases and companies transition mission-critical systems to the cloud, there is a growing emphasis on integration.
 The shift of core applications forces organizations to take a hard look at their adoption approach and re-evaluate their strategic needs.
 As a result, many companies will decide they can no longer afford ‘cloud silos’ that have been tolerated in the past, and will require a new approach to managing application integration.

 While custom point-to-point integration code has worked in the past to stitch applications together, companies quickly realized the need for a more flexible approach.
 Today’s enterprise has on-premises applications, cloud services, and a host of social platforms – all which need to connect seamlessly.
 Looking to the future, the integration solution will need to easily scale and adapt to a continually evolving technical landscape.

 Arrival of the iPaaS

 In 2011, enterprises were introduced to the iPaaS (integration platform as a service) by the Gartner Group, who coined the term and quickly released several research publications that touted its arrival.
 An iPaaS is denoted as a platform for building and deploying integrations within the cloud and between the cloud and the enterprise.
 An iPaaS is designed to allow users to connect applications that reside in the cloud or on-premises and deploy them without installing or managing any hardware or middleware.

 For many enterprises, an iPaaS provides the last essential component to realize the benefits of cloud architecture.
 However, due to its appeal, many vendors were quick to offer an “iPaaS solution” that was merely a re-packaged adaptation of a dated product (often referred to as ‘cloud washing’).
 This made it difficult for organizations to determine the validity of many iPaaS offerings.